weakish/docs-en/views/rest_api.md

 #### Locking Users

-Seven failed login attempts for a user within 15 minutes will trigger a lock.
+Seven consecutive failed login attempts for a user within 15 minutes will trigger a lock.
 After that LeanCloud will return the following error:

 ```json